phamngocsonls/cloudflare-warp-gui-linux/README.md

 ## Debian packaging

 Debian packages integrators are used to separate software libre from every other "**contributes**" or "**non-free**" component.
-Because images used by this application are possible subjected to some restrictions which are incompatible with the current "**main**" repository rules, another set of images has been added.
-When the `orig`folder is missing, then the application fall back searching images in `free` folder.
+Because the images used by this application, are possibly subjected to some restrictions which are incompatible with the current "**main**" repository rules, another set of images has been added.

+When the `orig`folder is missing, then the application falls back searching images in the `free` folder.
 Hence, removing the `orig` folder does not impair the functioning of the GUI but it changes its aesthetic, only.